freedmand/refugee-data-scraper/README.md

 The extracted CSV files can be found in `extracted/`.

-## Limitations

-A few of the extracted CSV files contain an error page in HTML.
-The dates corresponding to these CSV files need to be rescraped.

 ## Next steps

 * Clean up the CSV files (some rows repeat the header row)
 * Parse data from the CSV files
-* Continue scraping until 1/1/2002 (the start)
-* Rescrape CSV files that contain errors
 * Make cool visualizations!